alialib/alia/docs/high-level-flow.md

 When you interact with this demo, the sequence of events is as follows:

-1. alia/HTML invokes `demo_ui` to determine the initial contents of the UI, and in response to what `demo_ui` declares, a 'Toggle the Message' button is created.
+1. The alia/HTML system invokes `demo_ui` to determine the initial contents of the UI, and in response to what `demo_ui` declares, a 'Toggle the Message' button is created.

 2. At some point, you (the user) click the button and alia/HTML invokes `demo_ui` again with a button click event. `demo_ui` calls `html::button`,